-The DET housing can be mounted vertically or horizontally on a Ø1/2" Post using the universally threaded holes for both 8-32 and M4 threads on all detectors, except the DET10C and DET20C.
-These two detectors have 8-32 (M4) threaded holes.
+The DET housing can be mounted vertically or horizontally on a Ø1/2" Post using the universally threaded holes for both 8-32 and M4 threads on all detectors, except the DET20C.
+This detector has 8-32 (M4) threaded holes.